CudaStudy/MatMul_tiling/README.md

 # MatMul_tiling
-Matrix multiplication with tiling in Cuda
+Matrix multiplication using tiling in Cuda